-Vibrant cities, open vistas, friendly locals – there are so many reasons to look into spending your gap year in New Zealand.
-Its comparatively low cost of living and English-speaking population means that you can hit the ground running, and the Kiwi love of the outdoors means that you'll never have a dull moment.
-Take a look at the gap year brief below, and you may just move New Zealand to the top of your gap year destination list!
+Vibrant cities, open vistas, towering volcanos, and friendly locals – there are so many reasons to spend your gap year in New Zealand.
+With a working holiday visa program and a majority English-speaking population, New Zealand is a great choice for first-time solo travelers.
+Plus, the Kiwi love of the outdoors and access to picturesque landscapes means that you'll never have a dull moment.
+Keep reading, and you may just move New Zealand to the top of your gap year destination list!

-New Zealand is renowned around the world for adventure sports and activities - including skiing and snowboarding, bungee jumping and white water rafting.
-If you're looking to use your outdoor interests as a way to make friends, Oz Adventures arranges group adventure tours throughout New Zealand especially geared toward gap year travelers and residents.
+New Zealand is renowned worldwide for adventure sports and activities - including skiing and snowboarding, mountaineering, bungee jumping, sky diving, and white water rafting.
+If you're looking to use your outdoor interests as a way to make friends, program providers offer group adventure tours throughout New Zealand primarily geared toward gap year travelers and residents.

 Have a ton of time?
 The Te Araroa “tramping” (hiking) trail traverses both islands, from one tip to another, and takes four months to complete; however, its pit stops in many villages throughout the country means you can do daylong or weeklong hikes whenever time permits.

 Professional internships are available in all New Zealand's major cities, with internationally known companies thriving in an active business climate.
-You can apply for an internship directly through the website of the company you chose, or through a third-party internship program.
-If you need a starting point to browse internships and see what's available, there are two websites where you can get started:
+You can apply for an internship directly through the website of the company you chose or through third-party internship program providers.

 Visas for New Zealand:

-- Temporary Work Visa – for people 18-30 who have a job offer, or for students who are studying or have studied in New Zealand and want to continue their stay while working
+- Temporary Work Visa – for people 18-30 who have a job offer or students studying or have studied in New Zealand and want to continue their stay while working.

 - Working Holiday Scheme – depending on your country, people 18-30 can apply for a stay of up to 12 months.
-You can work, but not accept a permanent position, and you can also sign up for classes/courses while in country.
+You can work, travel freely, and even sign up for classes/courses while in the country.

 - Note that a return ticket and a certain amount of money in your bank account are among the requirements.